GearHost/Docs/docs/csr.md

 1. Select **I want to generate CSR and buy a certificate in other place** and click **Next.**
 1. Fill out the requested CSR information and click **Next.**
 1. This should generate your CSR which can be viewed by selecting **Actions** and **View CSR.**
-1. Awesome, now that you have your CSR code you can submit it to your SSL vendor!
+1. Now that you have your CSR code you can submit it to your SSL vendor!
 Click [here](https://www.gearhost.com/documentation/third-party-csr) to proceed with your next step.

 ----------
 **Tip** You can use this [online tool](https://www.sslshopper.com/csr-decoder.html ) to verify that the CSR information is correct or formatted correctly.